 If you’re prepared for your trip, you will more effectively leave a light footprint while eliminating potential problems along the way.
 Planning involves area research before you even leave the house and preparation will help reduce resource damage while you’re recreating.
 Luckily Arizona's state parks are set up for your success, but it's still a good idea to plan.

 - Reference online resources before your trip to learn about restrictions, special area instructions, and weather patterns

 - Plan your trip to align with your ability, skills and goals

 - Prepare by packing to minimize waste.
 Repackage food, bring a waste control system with you.
 Remember to bring trash bags, and a receptacle, and to leave plenty of room while packing for your trash on the return trip.

 - Camp and hike in small groups to minimize impact.
 Plan to split larger groups into smaller groups before your visit.

 - Have navigation capabilities with you during your trip.
-There’s plenty of online apps for this that work great and help you stay on the trails.
+There are plenty of online apps for this that work great and help you stay on the trails.